Alawites: Turkey

 The Shrine of Khidr, located near the Syria-Turkey border, is a notable Alawite shrine frequently visited by people from multiple cities.

 To avoid confusion with the ethnic Turkish and Kurdish Alevis, the Alawites call themselves Arap Alevileri ("Arab Alevis") in Turkish.
 The term Nusayrī, previously used in theological texts, has been revived in recent studies.
 A quasi-official name used during the 1930s by Turkish authorities was Eti Türkleri ("Hittite Turks"), to conceal their Arabic origins.
 Although this term is obsolete, it is still used by some older people as a euphemism.

-In 1939, the Alawites accounted for some 40 percent of the population of the province of Iskenderun.
+In 1939, the Alawites accounted for some 40 percent of the population of the province of İskenderun.
 According to French geographer Fabrice Balanche, relations between the Alawites of Turkey and the Alawites of Syria are limited.
 Community ties were broken by the Turkification policy and the decades-long closure of the Syria-Turkey border.

 The exact number of Alawites in Turkey is unknown; there were 185,000 in 1970.
 As Muslims, they are not recorded separately from Sunnis.
 In the 1965 census (the last Turkish census where informants were asked about their mother tongue), 185,000 people in the three provinces declared their mother tongue as Arabic; however, Arabic-speaking Sunnis and Christians were also included in this figure.
 Turkish Alawites traditionally speak the same dialect of Levantine Arabic as Syrian Alawites.
 Arabic is preserved in rural communities and in Samandağ.
 Younger people in the cities of Çukurova and İskenderun tend to speak Turkish.
 The Turkish spoken by Alawites is distinguished by its accents and vocabulary.
 Knowledge of the Arabic alphabet is confined to religious leaders and men who have worked or studied in Arab countries.

 Alawites demonstrate considerable social mobility.
 Until the 1960s, they were bound to Sunni aghas (landholders) around Antakya and were poor.
 Alawites are prominent in the sectors of transportation and commerce and a large, professional middle class has emerged.
 Male exogamy has increased, particularly among those who attend universities or live in other parts of Turkey.
 These marriages are tolerated; however, female exogamy (as in other patrilineal groups) is discouraged.

 Alawites, like Alevis, have strong leftist political beliefs.
 However, some people in rural areas (usually members of notable Alawite families) may support secular, conservative parties such as the Democrat Party.
 Most Alawites feel oppressed by the policies of the Presidency of Religious Affairs in Turkey (Diyanet İşleri Başkanlığı).

 There are religious festivals celebrated by Alawites in Turkey that have origins in the pre-Islamic periods, such as the Evvel Temmuz Festival.